Shaaali/identity-apps/docs/guides/get-started/create-organization.md

 ## What's next?

-Now that you've set up your own tenant and created your first user, you can:
+Now that you've set up your own organization and created your first user, you can:

 - [Onboard more consumer users](../users/consumer-users.md)
 - [Invite a guest user](../users/guest-users.md)